liliankasem/kafka-connect-docker/README.md

 #### Create a file with dummy data for our FileSource Connector to read from
 The quickstart tutorial says to use:
-`docker exec connect sh -c 'seq 1000 > /tmp/quickstart/file/input.txt'`
+`docker exec connect bash -c 'seq 1000 > /tmp/quickstart/file/input.txt'`

-On Docker for Windows, I get this error: `The system cannot find the path specified.`.

-So instead, I just went directly into the container to run the command and that works fine:

-- `docker exec -it connect bash`
-- inside the container >>> `seq 1000 > /tmp/quickstart/file/input.txt`

 #### Note about curl commands
 For all curl commands, you can use Postman (or something similar) as the connect REST API is available on localhost:8083 e.g.: